fluentmigrator/documentation/articles/runners/runner-console.md

 ## `--connectionStringConfigPath, --configPath=VALUE`

-The path of the config file where the connection string named by is found.
+The absolute path of the config file where the connection string named by is found.
 This parameter is used together with the `--connectionString` parameter, the `--connectionString` parameter specifies the name of the connection string in the config file.
 If the config file looks like this:

 ``` xml
 <?xml version="1.0" encoding="utf-8" ?>